There are not many roofing materials that can match the longevity, durability, malleability, flexibility, resiliency, and cost-effectiveness of Zinc.

 via Metal Tech USA

 As you may have guessed, Zinc is extremely durable.
-When steel is “galvanized” it is really just adding a protective layer of Zinc to the Steel base to protect it from oxidation, as Steel is naturally corrosive, or will rust when exposed to salt, water, or moist environment over a long period of time.
-Galvanized and Galvalume Steel will forgo that aging for a couple of decades.
+When steel is “galvanized”, it is really just adding a protective layer of Zinc to dteel base to protect it from oxidation, as Steel is naturally corrosive, or will rust when exposed to salt, water, or moist environment over a long period of time. galvanized and Galvalume steel will forgo that aging for a couple of decades.

 Moreover Zinc has even greater environmental value in that it takes less fuel to manufacture it, really to boil it and shape it into finished roofing product.

 Did you know?
-Aluminum and steel use a good two to four times the energy in their production as compared to Zinc!
+Aluminum and steel use a good two to four times the amount of energy in their production compared to Zinc.